Gabukun/aad-sso-wordpress/README.md

 ### Refreshing the OpenID Connect configuration cache

 Most of the OpenID Connect endpoints and configuration (e.g. signing keys, etc.) are obtained from the OpenID Connect configuration endpoint.
 These values are cached for one hour, but can always be forced to re-load by adding `aadsso_reload_openid_config=1` to the query string in the login page.
 (This shouldn't really be needed, but it has shown to be useful during development.)

+### Editing the Settings

+Please be cautious in editing the settings.php file according to previous readme versions.
+Conflicts between console settings and file settings can brick access to your WordPress instance.